 Anthony studied mathematics at Durham University before converting to law and undertaking the Bar Professional Training Course (BPTC) at Nottingham Law School.
-Returning to the North East, Anthony completed pupillage under the supervision of Joanne Kidd and Richard Bennett.
+Returning to the North East in 2017, Anthony completed pupillage under the supervision of Joanne Kidd and Richard Bennett.

 Anthony combines a logical approach to the law with a realistic, client-focussed attitude.
 He has been described by his colleagues and local solicitors as conscientious, helpful and well-prepared.